Protocols

 It's worth mentioning that the chunks that are being synchronized between nodes always travel alongside their corresponding postage stamps.

-Pullsync's role is to help synchronization of the chunks between neighbourhood nodes.
+Pullsync's role is to help synchronization of the chunks between neighborhood nodes.
 It bootstraps new nodes by filling up their storage with the chunks in range of their storage radius and also ensures eventual consistency - by making sure that the chunks will gradually migrate to their storer nodes.

 There are two kinds of syncing:

-• live syncing: fetching the chunks that are received after the session has started.
+- live syncing: fetching the chunks that are received after the session has started.

 The chunks are served in batches (ordered by timestamp) and they cover contiguous ranges.